Gregoire Mevel, the adventurer in a red van

 For several years, this young French adventurer more often spoke English than his mother tongue.
 Formed to a hotel career, he always placed the hospitality among his priorities.
 But the professional frame could not satisfy his desires for escape and meetings.
 His wanderings around the planet lead to an alternative project that fits him so well…

 Found of mountaineering and nature, Grégoire chose to bestride his bicycle for a puzzling challenge: going from France to Bangkok via the North Cape.
-It took eight months but he has never slept at the hotel, preferring the hospitality offered by meetings.
+It took eight months but he has rarely slept at the hotel, preferring the hospitality offered by meetings.
 He imagined to produce the movie of his adventure but never edited the picture.
 He was not a film-maker … The trip ended but the idea of sharing human initiatives and local insights wasn’t fading.

 The young man confirms that hospitality and inventiveness do not know borders.